MapColonies/mapproxy/README.md

 # mapproxy

-This custom mapproxy repo manages deployment configurations and a docker image, based on the official mapproxy image.
+This custom mapproxy repo manages deployment configurations and a docker image build instructions, based on the official mapproxy image.
+This repo holds as well configurations for nginx, as a web server before the mapproxy app.
+The app itself is built from WSGI (uWSGI) and the mapproxy web app.
+For our use case we chose to use the base image of mapproxy as the source for this app image.
+This might change in the future as the other flavors evolve.

 ## Environment Variables